sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 Use SymPy to solve an equation algebraically (symbolically).
 For example, solving $x^2 = y$ yields $x \in \{-\sqrt{y},\sqrt{y}\}$.

-There are two high-level functions to solve equations, [`solve`](#) and [`solveset`](#).
+There are two high-level functions to solve equations, {func}`~.solve` and {func}`~.solveset`.
 Here are their advantages and disadvantages: ... *table?*

-For both functions, we recommend you include the variable to be solved for, as the second argument.
-While this is optional for equations with a single symbol, it is a good practice.
+We recommend you include the variable to be solved for, as the second argument for either function.
+While this is optional for equations with a single symbol, it is a good practice because it ensures SymPy will solve for the desired symbol.

 ## Using {func}`~.solve`